20 June 2023 | Global

 Transcript has been edited for clarity

 Clemence: Hello and welcome to DecarbonACTION the podcast where we discuss concrete actions, strategies and innovative models to reduce carbon emissions at scale and create a more climate-friendly future.
-I'm Clemence Fischer, and I'm a director at ENGIE Impact, a global consultancy committed to accelerating sustainability transformation across the globe.
-From establishing actionable roadmaps to managing on-the-ground execution.

 The science is clear we need to act on climate change today.
 This podcast series will be all about implementing decarbonization in a company, how to overcome barriers to climate action, how to roll out a decarbonization program over multiple sites and multiple countries, and how to identify technological, financial, and procurement synergies and leverage them.